raspberrypilearning/fish-food/en/step_6.md

 --- task ---

-+ Look at the code you have to move the fish up, then add the code for down, left and right.
++ Look at the code you have to move the fish up, then see if you can work out the code for down, left and right.

 --- collapse ---
 ---